 Here to make sure you get the exact right iPad for your needs, we created this guide detailing the best iPads we’ve reviewed that are still on the market.

 1. iPad Air 4

 iPad Air 4 is the best iPad you can buy right now.
 It takes the overall look of the pricier Pro models but makes it cheaper and more fun with a selection of colours.
 It ditches Face ID for a Touch ID sensor in the power button and while you don’t get the buttery smooth 120Hz display, the 10.9-inch panel here remains excellent.

 Inside you’ll find the A14 Bionic chipset and either 64GB or 256GB of storage.
 Support for the newer Apple Pencil and Magic Keyboard is here too, really elevating this tablet above the older model.

 Read our full iPad Air 4 review

 The smaller 11-inch iPad Pro offers the same underlying hardware and power as its larger sibling in an even more compact package.
-Impressively, Apple has managed to squeeze this new, larger screen, onto a device that has the same footprint as last year’s 10.5-inch iPad Pro and the same thickness – at 5.9mm – as the new 12.9-inch model.
+Impressively, Apple has managed to squeeze the larger screen, onto a device that has the same footprint as 2017’s 10.5-inch iPad Pro and the same thickness – at 5.9mm – as the newer 12.9-inch model.

 The move to USB-C in place of Lighting should negate the necessity for quite so many dongles, letting you more readily interface with peripherals such as external displays and digital cameras.
-Apple has released new keyboard folio covers for both 2018 Pros, along with implementing an enhanced version of Face ID that works in any orientation.
+Apple offers new new keyboard folio covers for both 2020 Pros.

 With the option of LTE and storage now available up to 1TB, it’s clear that Apple is serious about marketing its iPad Pros as legitimate competitors to more traditional laptops, convertibles and 2-in-1s.